 - Finding an available name.

 - Selecting a registered agent, filing, and paying any fees.

 - Creating an operational agreement.

 - Receiving your state’s approval to operate.

-- Obtaining an EIN to start a business bank account.
+- Obtaining an EIN (like a Social Security number for business) to start a business bank account.

 - Getting required local, state, and federal licenses.